rochiecuevas/shared_accommodations/README.md

 mon_rate_df = mon_rate_df.reset_index(drop = True)
 ```

-Because years 2004 and 2018 had incomplete data (less than 12 months), data from these years were excluded from the visualisation.
+Because years 2004 and 2018 had incomplete data (less than 12 months), data from these years were excluded from the graphs.

 ```python
 # Exclude data from 2004 and 2018